-CIS:929 IT Special Projects
+CIS:949 IT Special Topics 1 cr.

 Courses of instruction involving material of timely, special or unusual interest not contained in the regular course offerings.
 These courses may be offered by faculty members with the approval of their Department Chair and the Dean of the College.
 These may be courses exploring areas of special interest to the proposing faculty member, department or to the students.
+This course may be repeated for additional credit.
 (19.8 Lec.
 Hrs.)